THE CASH RAILWAY WEBSITE

 NEW YORK STORE SERVICE CO.
 Bought by the Lamson Cash Railway company in 1885.
 See CONTINENTAL CASH CAR Co. above.

 NEWTON-WALKER.
 Henry Walker and Son were hardware manufacturers based at 44 Westgate Road, Newcastle, and John Newton was a foreman.
 The factory was at Gallowgate.
 They were stated to be inventors and makers of the Newton-Walker pneumatic cash carrier already in use at Bainbridge and Co.
 Shields Daily News, 13 Sep.
 1886, p.
-1. (I have not come across any other installations.)
+1. Another installation was at Jenners in Edinburgh in 1895.

 • In 1888 they were awarded a bronze medal at an exhibition.
 Newcastle Daily Chronicle, 18 Jan.
 1888, p.
 1